 In some cases, a will may include provisions for creating a testamentary trust after the testator’s death.
 This trust is established by the will and becomes active only upon the testator’s passing, ensuring the assets are managed for beneficiaries according to the terms outlined in the will.

 For a will to be legally valid, it must comply with specific requirements, which can vary by state.
 Generally, the testator must be of sound mind and meet the minimum age requirements.
-Additionally, the will must be created in a specific manner, such as in the presence of a designated number of witnesses and/or notary public.
+Additionally, the will must be created in a specific manner, such as in the presence of a designated number of witnesses and/or a notary public.

 If these conditions are met, the will is legally binding, and the estate will be distributed according to the will's instructions rather than by default state laws, which apply in the absence of a will.